IBM-Cloud/docs-services/README.md

 #### Linking to an anchor ID for a heading

 You can link directly to a heading within a file using the heading anchor ID.
 You can link to sub-headings; it does not need to be the top-level heading.
-Use the automatically generated heading value based on the text that is defined in the heading (see Anchor IDs Generated for all Headeing), or add your own anchor ID to use for linking (see Changing an anchor ID on a heading).
+Use the automatically generated heading value based on the text that is defined in the heading, or add your own anchor ID to use for linking.
 The following example for linking uses user-defined ID anchors for each heading, and the goal is to provide a link to content that is further down in the same file.

 ```
 Headings and user-defined heading anchors for my file: